uni-tue-kn/P4TG/README.md

       "mac": "fa:a6:68:e0:3d:70",
       "speed": "BF_SPEED_100G",
       "recirculation_ports": {
-        "tx": {
-          "port": 50,
+        "tx_port": 50,
-          "speed": "BF_SPEED_100G"
-        },
-        "rx": {
-          "port": 51,
-          "speed": "BF_SPEED_100G"
+        "rx_port": 51
       }
     }
-    }
   ]
 }
 ```
 This uses port 49 as a port for traffic generation and port 50 and 51 for internal recirculation.
-Ensure that the recirculation ports have enough capacity.
+Ensure that the recirculation ports support the same line rate as the TG port.

 ---